 Fat necrosis forms into a lump or pseudo-mass due to fat cells that have either died or been damaged, and this will be easily seen on a mammogram X-ray.
 The only concern is that sometimes the shape and features of a fat necrosis pseudo-mass can be very similar to certain kinds of breast carcinoma.
 Fat necrosis tends to have an irregular or rounded outline.
 They tend to be smaller-sized masses, usually less than 2cm in diameter.

-breast fat necrosis may may a fibrotic reaction
+Breast fat necrosis may have a fibrotic reaction

 Typically, one observes with fat necrosis quite a bit of liquefied fat and the presence of calcifications.
-But at other times, depending among on the age of the pseudo-mass, fat necrosis may show more of a 'fibrotic' reaction.
-This means that fibrous tissue (sometimes called 'scar tissue') has developed in the areas where fat cells have died.
-In these cases the borders will be thicker, less regular, and possibly spiculated.
-It is these kinds of features , possibly described as an ''irregular, spiculated mass' which makes screening physicians extra cautious and thorough in ruling out breast cancer.
+But at other times, depending among on the age of the pseudo-mass, fat necrosis may show more of a ‘fibrotic‘ reaction.
+This means that fibrous tissue (sometimes called ‘scar tissue‘) has developed in the areas where fat cells have died.
+In these cases the borders will be thicker, less regular, and possibly speculated.
+It is these kinds of features, possibly described as an ‘irregular, speculated mass’ which makes screening physicians extra cautious and thorough in ruling out breast cancer.

 Mammograms are still generally the best way to discover fat necrosis

-Magnetic Resononce Imaging is sometimes used for additional confirmation of fat necrosis, but its effectiveness is debateable.
+Magnetic Resonance Imaging is sometimes used for additional confirmation of fat necrosis, but its effectiveness is debatable.
 Even with the greater specificity of MRI, it does not tend to convincingly show those features which would emphatically rule out malignant carcinoma.
-So, the general consensus seems to be that mammograms are probably the best way to investigate fat necrosis, but where there is any uncertaintly at all, a biopsy is initiated.
+So, the general consensus seems to be that mammograms are probably the best way to investigate fat necrosis, but where there is any uncertainly at all, a biopsy is initiated.